jeje910/Sound_of_Story/README.md

 3. Finally, you can use the code below to extract the frames we will use as follow:

 ```
-sh extract_frames.sh
+sh frame_processing.sh
 ```

+After running the scripts above, all the data will be on the data folder.
 Now, the dataset is ready to use.

 ## 3. Retrieval